Lithuanians (tribe)

-The Lithuanians or Old East Lithuanians (Latin: Letwini; Low German: Lettowen; Old East Slavic: Литъва, Литва; (Note: In Old East Slavic writings, certain ethnonyms, such as Литва (Литъва), were applied for both the location and its people (cf. Голядь 'Galindia', 'Galindians'; Чудь (Чюдь) 'Estonia', 'Estonians').)
-Old Swedish: lättugha; modern Lithuanian: rytiniai senlietuviai) were one of the largest East Baltic tribes, inhabiting present-day Eastern Lithuania in the 5th–13th centuries.
+The Lithuanians or Old Lithuanians (Latin: Letwini;^{:33} Low German: Lettowen; Old East Slavic: Литъва, Литва; (Note: In Old East Slavic writings, certain ethnonyms, such as Литва (Литъва), were applied for both the location and its people (cf. Голядь 'Galindia', 'Galindians'; Чудь (Чюдь) 'Estonia', 'Estonians').)
+Old Swedish: lättugha; modern Lithuanian: senlietuviai) were one of the largest East Baltic tribes, inhabiting present-day Eastern Lithuania in the 5th–13th centuries.
 Following the Northern Crusades, the ancient Lithuanians began gradually assimilating other neighbouring Baltic tribes, becoming the primary progenitor group of modern Lithuanians.

 History

 Origin and trade

-It is believed that ancient Lithuania covered around 80,000 km^{2} and was home to around 300,000 inhabitants, most of them living as farmers.
-Traditionally historians divide the area into six attested lands – Nalšia, Deltuva, Upytė, Lietuva, Neris and Deremela, (Note: The Tale of Igor's Campaign stands as the sole historical record mentioning Deremela, prompting modern scholars to question its existence.) with Lietuva (Lethowia) passing on its name to the entire country.
-There was a seventh land laying in between Neris, Merkinė and Neman rivers but no records of its name remain.
+It is believed that ancient Lithuania initially covered around 80,000 km^{2} and was home to around 300,000 inhabitants, most of them living as farmers.
+Traditionally historians divide the area into six attested lands – Nalšia, Deltuva, Upytė, Lietuva, Neris and Deremela, (Note: The Tale of Igor's Campaign stands as the sole historical record mentioning Deremela, prompting modern scholars to question its existence.) with Lietuva (Lethowia)^{:33} passing on its name to the entire country.
+There was a sevenfth land laying in between Neris, Merkinė and Neman rivers but no records of its name remain.
 Ancient Lithuania stretched from the middle reaches of Neman to the Southeast of Šventoji.

 Because of the three archaeological cultures in Lithuania, some scholars divide the Lithuanian ethnos into three cultural groups – Samogitians (Western), Aukštaitians (Note: In academic literature, they are referred to as Aukštaitians (a neologism derived from Aukštaičiai) or upland Lithuanians.
 The translation highland Lithuanians is not applicable.)
 (Central) and Lithuanians (Eastern).
-Traditionally, the Samogitian tribe is included within the broader Lithuanian ethnos as suggested by historical accounts, dividing Lithuania into two parts – Austechia (Aukštaitija) and Samogitia (Žemaitija) – but their origins are a subject of ongoing debates.
-Linguist Jūratė Sofija Laučiūtė argues that prior to their assimilation, ancient Samogitians were a different tribe from the Lithuanians, which is evinced by certain linguistic features not explainable by phonetics alone, such as the ending -ou <*-ou of masculine nouns in genitive form (e.g. Samogitian velkou, Lithuanian vilkui, meaning (dat) 'wolf').
-Valdemaras Šimėnas suggests that both culturally and linguistically ancient Samogitians were closer to Curonians, Semigallians and Selonians than Lithuanians.
-In the late 12th century, Samogitians and Lithuanians formed a tribal union, which was the basis for the future Lithuanian state.
+Traditionally, the Samogitian tribe is included within the broader Lithuanian ethnos as suggested by historical accounts, dividing Lithuania into two parts – Austechia (Aukštaitija) and Samogitia (Žemaitija)^{:1} – but their origins are a subject of ongoing debate.
+Linguist Jūratė Sofija Laučiūtė argues that prior to their assimilation, ancient Samogitians were a different tribe from the Lithuanians, which is evinced by certain linguistic features not explainable by phonetics alone, such as the ending -ou <*-ou of masculine nouns in the genitive form (e.g. Samogitian velkou, Lithuanian vilkui, meaning (dat) 'wolf').
+Valdemaras Šimėnas suggests that both culturally and linguistically ancient Samogitians were closer to Curonians, Semigallians and Selonians than to the Lithuanians.
+The Samogitians formed a tribal union with the Lithuanians, which was an ongoing process starting in c.
+1180s and culminating by the early 13th century.
+Its centre was in present-day south-eastern Lithuania.
+Samogitia also maintained its own distinct land confederation, capable of withstanding external military aggression as shown during the Battle of Saulė in 1236, yet over time it became increasingly dependent on Lithuania, as demonstrated by the Lithuanian campaign through its territory into Courland (c.
+1244–45) or the Samogitian–Order alliance against the Lithuanians (1248), formed to resist their attempts at asserting control over northern Samogitia, by then the last part of the region not under their direct rule.